cemordaunt/DMRfinder/README.md

 # DMRplot
-#### Plot smoothed methylation in target regions from whole-genome bisulfite sequencing data
+#### A pipeline to plot smoothed methylation in target regions from whole-genome bisulfite sequencing data

 ## Required arguments:
 These arguments are required for running DMRplot